Asha20/flou/docs/src/syntax/making_connections.md

 ### Self connection

-A node can be connected to itself like so:
+A node can be connected to itself by omitting the direction and using just `@`, like so:

 ```js
 grid {